Frequently Asked Questions

 Once you have made your reservation, one of our Reservation team member will email you a link to our Online Participant form.
 Each member must complete this form with passport and insurance information.
 By giving your passport details in advance we ensure a smooth and fast check-in at every property.

-Can I add pre& post tour accommodation?
+Can I add pre&post trip accommodation?

 Certainly.
 We can book extra night(s) accommodation at the same hotel where your trip starts from and ends to.
 We also offer a wide selection of hotels and multi-day extensions to Venice, Lake Garda, Milan, Florence, Rome, Verona and more.
 Please contact us should you wish to make an enquiry.